hartoman/MultiMapper/README.md

 #### Settlement

-Settlement Maps are created by connecting horizontal streets with vertical ones.
+Settlement Maps are created by creating horizontal streets which are connecting by vertical ones.
 Around every street, there are both buildings and empty plot tiles.
 The user may define the number of horizontal streets, and the density of the buildings.
 In Settlement maps there are three extra optional features: the presence of seashore, a river and a castle that surrounds the town.
 A lot of imperfections have been left on purpose, to make the map more believable- they can be attributed to poor city planning or cutting corners during the construction.